-The String Similarity Review Panel will conduct the review as per the [String Similarity Review Guidelines; reference included here - to be published separately after a public comment process].
+The String Similarity Review Panel will conduct the review as per the [String Similarity Review Guidelines].

 1.3.4.
 Process for String Similarity Review Panel

 The String Similarity Review will be conducted by an independent String Similarity Review Panel.
 All applied-for gTLD strings and their variant strings will be reviewed against strings and variants for other applied-for strings, existing TLDs and reserved names, as detailed in the [Section 1.2 on Scope of the String Similarity Review].